junerockwell/FormSchemaRender/README.md

 		}
 	}

+**Form Elements Types that trigger VisibleOn Options**
+1. BooleanInput
+2. Select Field
+3. CheckBox Field
+4. Radio Field
+Other elements cannot trigger the VisibleOn Options as their values are not set before hand in the FormSchema.

 ### CopyValuesFrom Options

 Sometime we might run into billing address and shipping address that a user might have the same values in this field.
 We want to provide the nice UX for our user by adding a button to ask them either this has the same values as previous field.